The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 "Sambar" in honor of his esteemed guest, Sambhaji.
 Thus, sambar was

-born not from necessity, but from royal ingenuity and the spirit of
+born not from necessity, but from royal ingenuity and the spirit of hospitality.

-The second, perhaps more ancient theory,
+The second, perhaps more ancient

-suggests sambar evolved organically from the traditional Tamil culinary
+theory, suggests sambar evolved organically from the traditional Tamil culinary

 landscape.
 Ancient Tamil texts frequently mention kuzhambu, a broad